 Deontay Wilder return

 Well, he could have a lot more time to ponder and rectify his mistakes as the planet deals with a more urgent matter.

 The one thing he does have considerably in his favor, and always will, is that equalizer.
-That one punch that can change it all in an instant.
+That one punch can change it all in an instant.

 Fury’s manner of victory could still mean nothing if Wilder can find that eye of the tiger once again in bout three.

 Fury will certainly display massive belief at any media formalities during the build-up, and Wilder will have to take a lot of abuse for his performance in 2020.

 If he can mentally overcome this, then it’s game on fight time.

 Could Fury be guilty of being over-confident this time around? – Will Wilder be mentally stronger in adversity?